 Acupuncture and Chinese Culture Interests

-He has an interest in the political situation of acupuncture in New Zealand and was formerly the president of the New Zealand Register of Acupuncturists Inc. Currently Heiko is the secretary of the New Zealand China Friendship Society Inc and travels often to Wellington and Auckland as part of his duties.
-In addition he has an interest in qi gong and studies under a Qi Gong Master, Ru Yi Gong, in Hong Kong and travels there regularly.
+He has an interest in the political situation of acupuncture in New Zealand and was formerly the president of the New Zealand Register of Acupuncturists Inc. Currently Heiko is secretary of the Hawke’s Bay Branch of the New Zealand China Friendship Society Inc. In addition he has an interest in Qi Gong and studies under a Qi Gong Master, Ru Yi Gong, in Hong Kong and travels there regularly.

 Heiko and Sports Medicine

 Heiko’s experience in using acupuncture to treat sports injuries started when he worked in Sydney’s Chinatown and treated many students of the Kung Fu schools there.
 He has been endorsed by NZ Institute of Sport and treats many sports people and athletes including footballers, basket ballers, volley ballers and rowers.